christokur/cdk-cognito-userpool-identity-provider-github/docs/API.md

 - *Type:* string

-The client secret to be accompanied with clientId for Github APIs to authenticate the client.
+The client secret from your GitHub OAuth application.

+Obtain this from GitHub Developer Settings.
+Keep this value secure and never commit it to source control.

 ---